serokell/srkwarrior/README.md

 If you have any issues with that step (or anything regarding this program whatsoever), don't hesitate to drop a line at #operations channel on Slack.

 Pull YouTrack issues: `bugwarrior-pull`.
 Mind that if you live in Russia, RKN currently blocks our issue tracker, so use a VPN.
+Alternatively, install Tor and prepend `torify` command when network is required.
 This will be fixed soon.

 If that works, there is one last step: